LRYMND/v-link/README.md

 - OEM P1 RTI Display Unit
 - Raspberry Pi

-I advise to go for a Raspi 4 because the performance will be better but a Raspi 3 should work as well.
-Not tested though!
+I advise to go with a Raspberry Pi 4.
+It also works on the Raspberry Pi 3 but the performance will be much worse.

 ## 2 | Display Mod

+This guide involves adding an aftermarket touchscreen to the 6.5" LCD to enhance the usability.
+This is optional but I highly recommend it.
+Don't expect the same responsiveness as your smartphone though.

 To swap the display, you will have to disassemble your original RTI unit and take all the display components out.
-Afterwards you glue the new display in place.
-I also mounted the buck converter and the display driver on the backside of the LCD panel because there is some space, and space is limited with this build.
+Afterwards you will need to mount the touchscreen to your LCD panel and glue the new display/touchscreen unit into the RTI frame.
+The buck converter as well as the display and touch screen drivers are mounted to the backside of the LCD panel because space is quiet limited.
 More information can also be found in laurynas' repo.

 ![SCREENMOD IMAGE](repo/screenmod.jpg?raw=true "Screen Mod")

 ## 3 | Raspberry PSU

-Available solutions are way too bulky and I wanted a clean setup with some critical demands:
+The power supply should fulfill some critical demands and available solutions are quiet bulky.

-- Raspi boots when igniton is ON
+- Raspi boots when igniton is turned ON
-- Raspi gracefully shuts off when ignition turns off (via shutdown -h command)
+- Raspi gracefully shuts off when ignition is turned off
-- Little to no power is consumed in the off state
+- Little to no power is consumed in the off state so the battery isn't drained

-I went through hours of googling until I found an [article](https://dontpressthat.wordpress.com/2017/10/13/in-car-raspberry-pi-psu-controller/) that would end my quest.
+I went through hours of online research until I found an [article](https://dontpressthat.wordpress.com/2017/10/13/in-car-raspberry-pi-psu-controller/) that would end my quest.
 However, after ordering the PCB and soldering the components I had to find out that the circuit was not functioning as expected.
 Once the ignition was off the Raspberry would immediatley turn back on again.

 In short, here are the reasons why:
 - Capacitance of the buck converter itself
 - Floating states on Q2/Q3

-You can find an updated and working schematic in the schematics folder of this repository.
+More infos on the issues and the solution can be found here: [link](https://forum.core-electronics.com.au/t/pi-power-switch-using-car-ignition-logic/6177/7).
+You can also find an updated and working schematic in the schematics folder of this repository.
+Basically you only need to add two resistors.
 As stated in the original article, it is adviseable to put a heatsink on the big transistor.
-If you want to know more about the issue and the solution you can follow this [link](https://forum.core-electronics.com.au/t/pi-power-switch-using-car-ignition-logic/6177/7).

 ## 4 | CAN Implementation

-Since the Raspberry has the ability to communicate with a CAN network it would be a shame not to use this.
-The only thing you will need for this is a MCP2515 module and some scripting.
+CAN Communication with the Raspberry Pi is pretty straight forward.
+The only thing you will need for this is a MCP2515 module and adjust some settings.
 In order to connect your Raspi with the module you can follow this [link](https://forums.raspberrypi.com/viewtopic.php?t=296117).

 Make sure that you also set up the automatic can channel activation on boot!

 ## 5 | RTVI App

-As mentioned above, I used node.js, electron and react to set up a custom application in the fashion of Rhys Morgan's "react-carplay".
+This app uses a combination of node.js, Electron and React to set up a custom interface in the fashion of Rhys Morgan's "react-carplay".
 Kudos to him for figuring all of this out and for helping me to troubleshoot some things along the way.

 ![CARPLAY IMAGE](repo/carplay.jpg?raw=true "Carplay")

 The app is in a usable state and I engourage anyone to help me improve it.
+In order to use Carplay/Android Auto you will need to have a Carlinkit adpater.
 In this repository you can find the full source code and altering it to your needs is quiet straight forward.
 For example to change the displayed CAN data, you will only have to make a few changes to python.py and Dashboard.js.

-In order to use Carplay/Android Auto you will need to have a Carlinkit adpater.
+### Note:

-NOTE: Your Raspi needs a working internet connection when you launch the app for the first time because it needs to download some resources for the dongle.
-You can find more information in Rhys' repositories or in the source code.
+You need a working internet connection when you launch the app for the first time because it needs to download some resources for the dongle.

 ## 6 | Wiring